AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-\textbf{Signed Distance Fields.} However, predicting only the occupancy values in an occupancy field (as described above) provides limited utility when compared to predicting the metric signed distance to the surface of the 3D object via a signed distance field (SDF).
-For instance, the signed distance values of the SDF can be used to raycast against surfaces to render the model, and its gradients can be used to compute surface normals.
+\textit{Signed Distance Fields.} However, predicting only occupancy values in an occupancy field (as described above) provides limited utility when compared to predicting the metric signed distance to the surface of the 3D object via a signed distance field (SDF).
+For example, the signed distance values of the SDF can be used to raycast against surfaces to render the model, and its gradients can be used to compute surface normals.
 DeepSDF \cite{park2019deepsdf} is the first work to use a neural field to predict the signed distance values to the surface of the 3D shape at each 3D point.
 However, ReLU-based neural networks tend to face difficulties encoding high frequency signals such as textures, thus SIRENs \cite{sitzmann2020implicit} use periodic activation functions instead, in order to better handle high-frequency details.
-Unlike previous methods that depend on a low-dimensional latent code to generalize across various shapes, MetaSDF \cite{sitzmann2020metasdf} aims to improve the generalization ability of neural SDFs via meta-learning \cite{finn2017model}.
-Grid IM-GAN \cite{ibing20213d} split the space into a grid and learn to capture the local geometry in each grid cell separately (instead of with a global implicit function), which also enables the composing and arranging of local parts to create new shapes.
-SDF-Diffusion \cite{shim2023diffusion} proposes a diffusion-based approach for generating high-resolution 3D shapes in the form of an SDF through iteratively increasing the resolution of the SDF via a denoising diffusion process.
+Unlike previous methods that depend on a low-dimensional latent code to generalize across various shapes, MetaSDF \cite{sitzmann2020metasdf} aims to improve the generalization ability of neural SDFs via meta-learning.
+Following developments in DMs, SDF-Diffusion \cite{shim2023diffusion} proposes a diffusion-based approach for generating high-resolution 3D shapes in the form of an SDF through iteratively increasing the resolution of the SDF via a denoising diffusion process.

-\textbf{Others.} Some works also explore the manipulation and editing of 3D shapes \cite{hao2020dualsdf,deng2021deformed} with neural fields.
-Other works \cite{gropp2020implicit,atzmon2020sal,atzmon2019controlling} aim to to construct a neural implicit field from raw point cloud data.
-Dupont et al. \cite{dupont2022data} learn to directly generate the implicit neural representations (functa) given the input data, which can be used to represent the input data for performing various tasks, including generation.